sabbasabba29/Week3-TDD-Activity/Instructions.md

 Now that we have a basic idea of how TDD works, continue working on developing the calulator.
 - Use TDD to implement basic arithmetic operations with 2 operands, such as `2 + 3 === 5`.
 - Use TDD to support arithmetic operations with more than 1 operator, such as `2 + 3 -1 === 4`.
-- (optional) Use TDD to support operator precedence, such as `2 + 3 * 4 === 14`.
+- Use TDD to support operator precedence, such as `2 + 3 * 4 === 14`.

 *Note*: Implementing operator precedence can be tricky.
 Do not worry if you can't get working in-time for the submission.
 You can submit basic operations to receive full credit.
 In the coming weeks, we will use design patterns to implement operator precedence for the calculator.

 ## Submission

 In the root directory, run the command `npm run zip`.
 This command will generate a zip file called `submission.zip`.
 Upload the `submission.zip` file to Gradescope and tag your partner on Gradescope on the submission.